 Gaetano Alberto Lombardo Jr. was born into a musical family in London, Ontario on June 19, 1902.
 His father, a tailor, put a violin in his son's hands at an early age, but smashed the instrument to pieces when the younger Gaetano constantly refused to play the classics the way they were written.

-In November 1923, the band, which had grown to ten members, left London to break into the United States via Cleveland, Ohio.
+In November 1923, the band, which had grown to ten members, left Ontario for Cleveland, Ohio to find success in the United States.
 In March 1924, the Royal Canadians recorded their first album (with Lombardo on violin).

 An American institution and Canadian ambassador to the world, Guy Lombardo and his Royal Canadians have sold an estimated 500 million albums, but he never forgot his roots.
 In 1937, a great flood deluged parts of London.
 Lombardo cancelled a performance in nearby Detroit to return home to play a benefit concert for the victims.